scmschmidt/trento_checks_for_supportconfig/README.md

   They come either from the limited container environment (the first two) or because nut a full Trento setup is present (discovery errors). \
   All of those errors can be considered as normal and do not limit the ability to execute checks.

+- If checks fail, verify that the manifest has no fails.
+It is possible, that simply required data is not part of the
+  supportconfig.
+To see the manifest, run `tcsc hosts status -d GROUP`. \
+  The following issues are known:

+  - `usr_sap: failed`\
+    The `supportutils-plugin-ha-sap` package is to old.
+Support was added in v1.0.5 (plugin code version).

+  - `saptune: failed`\
+    The required JSON support is added to `plugin-saptune` with `saptune` 3.2.

 ## Used Supportconfig Files